 Central London’s communities and business are facing a period of unprecedented challenge and change due to the impact of COVID-19.
 Access to world-class digital infrastructure has never been more important, and will be key to the capital’s economic and social recovery.

 The central London JETS (Job Entry Targeted Support) programme went live on the 19th October 2020.
 Our delivery partner, Ingeus will support central London residents who are unemployed due to the impact of COVID-19 to return to work.

-Launching in March 2018, Central London Works is a new employment programme to help CLF residents with health conditions back into work.
+Launched in March 2018, Central London Works is an employment programme designed to support CLF residents overcome their employment barriers and move into stable, well-paid work.

 The Central London Integration Hub aims to support disadvantaged Londoners to access the support that best meets their needs, so that they can overcome their barriers, and move into decent work.